 As part of a re-imagining for the committee structure that looks at fully integrating this and other programs, we will need to revisit the purpose of the BSI, SE and SSSP Committees and create a brand new committee.
 The new committee will be responsible for the development, implementation, and reporting of the Integrated Plan.
 They will develop the integrated goals for the institution relating to BSI, SE and SSSP and be comprised on every constituent group on campus.
 The existing BSI, SE and SSSP Committees will become subcommittees that will recommend, monitor and assess the activities geared to achieve the goals set by the Integrated Plan Committee.
 The BSI, SE and SSSP sub-committees will report at every Integrated Plan Committee meeting on the progress toward achieving the developed goals.
-To further insure full integration between Academic Affairs and Student Services for the success of these goals, the Integrated Plan Committee will be co-chaired by the Vice President of Academic Affairs and Vice President of Student Services.
-Representatives on the Integrated Plan Committee will also include staff, faculty and management involved in other categorical programs, including AEBG, Strong Workforce, EOPS, and First Year Institute.
+To further insure full integration between Academic Affairs and Student Services for the success of these goals, the Integrated Plan Committee will be co-chaired by the Vice President of Academic Affairs, and Vice President of Student Services and the Academic Senate President.
+Representatives on the Integrated Plan Committee will also includeing, but not limited to, the chairs of the BSI, SE and SSSP sub-committees, staff, faculty and management involved in other categorical programs, including AEBG, Strong Workforce, EOPS, and First Year Institute.
 This will further promote coordination between programs within the District.
+This committee will provide an agenda, minutes, and all decisions will be made by recorded vote.
+At a minimum, faculty will be invited to represent an equal part of the voting members in the committee.
+It should be noted, that the actual composition of the committee is forthcoming but it will include wide constituent representation.
+The decisions made by this committee will be adhered to whenever possible, as they were recommended by a widely representative constituent group at Mendocino College. -Changes in decision will be communicated back to the committee in writing, and included in the minutes and any relevant documentation.